 Approximately 50% of new teachers leave the profession within the first five years of teaching.
 Why are they leaving?
 There are several reasons, ranging from high stress levels, heavy workload, or poor working conditions.

 Many teachers experience physical, mental, and emotional exhaustion, especially those who are working in low-performing schools (where the demands are high, and the challenges are immense).
 But even in high-performing schools, some teachers experience burnout or are simply not satisfied with the way things are going.
+This is why it is important to mentor new teachers.

 Why New Teachers Need Mentors